tomalaforge/angular-challenges/apps/scroll-cd/README.md

 ### Information

-This challenge will teach you how to avoid unnecessary change detection cycles.
+In this challenge, you will need to optimize the change detection cycles run by Angular.

 Zone.js will trigger a change detection cycle each time a scroll event is dispatched.
 However we only want to show or hide a button at a specific scroll position.
 Therefore, we only want to refresh our application once.

 > You can vizualise how many times CD is triggered by installing the [Angular chrome devTool](https://chrome.google.com/webstore/detail/angular-devtools/ienfalfjdbdpebioblfackkekamfmbnh) and starting a new recording on the profiler tab.

+The following video will explain what is the goal of this challenge.

 ### Statement